streetcomplete/StreetComplete/README.md

   * Highlight obstacles along the way for smoothness quests
   * Open settings when pressing menu key in main menu dialog
   * Allow switching to aerial view while adding or moving a node
-  * Some potential performance improvements
-* New quests that are not eligible for StreetComplete, usually because some answers cannot be tagged, or because not everyone has the required knowledge to answer the quest
+* New quests that are not eligible for StreetComplete, usually because some answers cannot be tagged, or because not everyone has the required knowledge to answer the quest.
+These quests can only be enabled when expert mode is on.
   * Material of benches and picnic tables
   * Phone number and website
   * Cuisine